The BIG decision

 While I was thinking about this and doing research, of course I made lists.
 I love lists.

-What the Escape trailer offers me that does not exist in the Rockwood:
+What the Escape trailer offers me that the Rockwood didn’t:

 1. Dinette is the full back width with windows on all three sides.
 The Rockwood had the bathroom across the full back width of the trailer.